1. Cutting thick materials

 7. Automatic loading and unloading

-90% of the sanding water knives are loaded and unloaded manually, or with the help of simple crown block, boom crane or forklift.
+In the majority of cases, sanding water knives are loaded and unloaded manually, or with the assistance of simple tools like crown blocks, boom cranes, or forklifts.

 8. Ordinary tap water

-The water knife system uses ordinary tap water.
-90% of users of pure water and sand water knives only require that the water be softened before entering the supercharger through the pump inlet filter.
+The sanding water knife system typically uses tap water.
+For 90% of users, it is sufficient to simply soften the water before it enters the pump through the inlet filter.

 9. Underwater cutting

-The only disadvantage is that the operator cannot see the spray cutting clearly during the cutting process.
+The main disadvantage of underwater cutting is that the operator cannot observe the spray cutting clearly during the cutting process.
+However, if the operator is not in favor of underwater cutting, an electronic performance monitor can be considered as an alternative solution.

-These monitors will detect the peak deviation of cutting performance and stop the machine before parts are damaged.
+These monitors can detect any deviations in cutting performance and automatically stop the machine before any damage to the parts occurs.

 10. Different abrasive mesh